-Univariable and Multivariable Analysis: In our research, we performed an extensive univariate analysis of all clinical features, calculating the Odds Ratio (OR) and associated p-values for each.
-Features with a p-value less than 0.05 were selected for inclusion in the nomogram construction (Figure 2).
-Additionally, we constructed a clinical model based on these clinical features, including EGFR, TNM, SIINI, gender.
-To some extent, these indicators present the body nutritional inflammation status and tumor heterogeneity of unresectable NSCLC patients using ICIs, which can be included in the prediction model after multivariate variable analysis (Supplementary Table 1 and Table 2).
+Univariable and multivariable analysis: In our research, we performed an extensive univariate analysis of all clinical features, calculating the OR and associated P values for each.
+Features with a P value less than 0.05 were selected for inclusion in the nomogram construction (Figure 2).
+Additionally, we constructed a clinical model based on these clinical features, including EGFR, TNM, SIINI, and gender.
+To some extent, these indicators present the body's nutritional inflammation status

+Table 1.
+Baseline characteristics